DMT Register

 Profile Summary:

-I am a full-time counseling teacher in an elementary school and a licensed counseling psychologist.
+I am a full-time counseling teacher at an elementary school and a licensed counseling psychologist.
+Currently, I serve as the Secretary General of the Taiwan Dance Therapy Association (TDTA).
 My therapeutic approach integrates humanistic and postmodern beliefs, believing that each individual’s exhibited qualities and abilities are inherent strengths.
 I have over 10 years of experience in dance therapy and psychodrama, with approximately 500 hours of training in psychodrama.

 Christina Houghton